kartoza/InfrastructureMapper/presentations/3-culinaryfacilities.md

 ## 🏞️ Field Collection

-> Data collected in the field using mobile GIS apps and GPS-enabled devices.
+> Collected using QField on a Samsung phone with GPS.

 ![bg left](../img/culinaryfacilities-field.png)